 But I'd argue this is unlikely to be a profitable strategy where the user experience is sub-standard, where Google Analytics and Sitecore tracking is likely showing poor goal completion and high basket abandonment rates.

 It's obvious to 'digital first' businesses that you may never ever meet your customer face to face, but this point may not have landed with B2C and B2C marketers have to build sticky relationships through customer-facing teams and resellers.
 For those making the transition to the online world, three tips:

 - On-site and in-app User Experience is a key battleground for competitive advantage - focus on delivering a quick, easy, intuitive experience with minimal clicks

 - Agile challenger brands can thrive and win over fickle customers without needing polished customer-facing sales teams and resellers

 - Delivering a market-leading User Experience is a never-ending challenge

-To learn more about the 5 stages of delivering a first class user experience, sign up to this User Experience course.
+To learn more about the 5 stages of delivering a first class user experience, sign up to the IDM's User Experience course.

 At the IDM we are passionate about educating marketers and providing resources to help advance your career.